aman-agrawala/Restaurant-Final-Project/README.md

 # Restaurant-Final-Project
 The following code will allow you to create a local website for listing restaurants and their respective menu items.
-Eventually this will be expanded to include better styling and user authentication/authorization via Google and Facebook.
+Eventually this will be expanded to include improved styling and user authentication/authorization via Google and Facebook.

 In order to get this code up and running, it is expected that you are familiar with Python, SQLAlchemy, and Flask.
 Please see